Investigating the two-pion exchange of the double charm $DD^*$ chiral interactions and $T_{cc}$: Numerical results of the potentials

-We now show the results in scheme III.
-As we said in this scheme we constrain the TPE using Eq.~(\ref{Regulator2piIII}).
-This scheme has an advantage over scheme II : the TPE and other two contributions will have a same high momentum behavior, so that we can confidently use the same regularization scheme (\ref{RegulatorI}) on them.

-We depict the potentials in momentum space varying with $\Lambda$ in Fig.~\ref{FigVPSchemeIII}.
-From the $\Lambda=\infty$ case we see, in this scheme the TPE goes to a constant just as other contributions.
-As we discussed in Sec.~\ref{SecSUbtractRegularization}, in this situation all contributions have a same high $q$ (ultraviolet) behavior, so we are able to use the same regularization procedure (Eq.~(\ref{RegulatorI})) on them.
-It brings a profitable consequence that all three contributions have highly consistent dependences on the $\Lambda$, as we show in Fig.~\ref{FigVPSchemeIII} with $\Lambda$ varying from 0.3 GeV to 1.1 GeV.

-In Fig.~\ref{FigVrSchemeIII} we present the potentials $\mathcal{V}(r)$.
-The variations of $\mathcal{V}(r)$ on $\Lambda$ are consistent with $\mathcal{V}(q)$ in Fig.~\ref{FigVPSchemeIII}, especially the TPE here also rises synchronously with the contact and OPE.
-At $\Lambda=0.94$ GeV, the potential $\mathcal{V}(r)$ can produce the $T_{cc}$ state when substituted in the Schr\"{o}dinger equation.
-So we can see the near-threshold nature of the $T_{cc}$ state originates from the competition between the TPE and the other two, which has been already emphasized in scheme I and II.
+In a word, in all three schemes the potential behaviors are similar, and their conclusion about the bound state is also the same: the near-threshold nature of the $T_{cc}$ state may originate from the competition between the TPE and the other two.

-As we can see, both scheme III and II preserve the TPE contribution in the low $q$ region while modify that in the high $q$ region, so that the high $q$ behavior of the TPE is unified with that of the contact and OPE, which enables us to apply the common regularization (\ref{RegulatorI}) and further leads to similar $\Lambda$ dependences for the three.
-However, comparing Fig.~\ref{FigVPSchemeII} and \ref{FigVPSchemeIII}, we can find scheme II completely cutoffs the high $q$ contribution whereas scheme III retains it to let the TPE coincide with the contact and OPE at high $q$.
-Due to the identical high $q$ behaviors of the contact, OPE and TPE, then the identical $\Lambda$ dependences of the three, obviously scheme III is better.

-Note that although the TPE of the two schemes in high $q$ region have totally different behaviors, both they are largely cut by the regulator (\ref{RegulatorI}), so their final potentials $\mathcal{V}(r)$ in Fig.~\ref{FigVrSchemeII} and \ref{FigVrSchemeIII} present not much discrepancies.
+There is a comment about scheme III and II.
+They all preserve the TPE contribution in the low $q$ region while modify that in the high $q$ region.
+We can find scheme II completely cutoffs the high $q$ contribution whereas scheme III retains it to let the TPE coincide with the contact and OPE at high $q$.
+Obviously scheme III is better.
+However notice that the TPE at high $q$ are largely cut by the regulator (\ref{RegulatorI}), so their final potentials present not much discrepancies.